 Sr. No. Description of Tool Assessment Criterion Process for Data collection 1.
 Progress Seminar (75M) Three Progress Seminars are to be delivered by students.
 Five CO's are equally mapped with each seminar.
-Each seminar comprises of 25 Marks (Rubrics of evaluation are defined based on the Cognitive, Affective and Psychomotor domain) Evaluated copies and score of students on each seminar.
+Each seminar comprises of 25 Marks (Rubrics of evaluation are defined based on the Cognitive, Affective and Psychomotor domain) of students on each seminar.
 Evaluated Marks out of 75